CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/1-hoodie-cat.md

 ---
-title: "#1 - Hoodie Cat"
+title: '#1 - Hoodie Cat'
 image: ./assets/QmNU1P1fSAWE84eRkgiHtNSPJBJg64PqhAA7NYeBYCSbhf_resize.gif
 description: This Hoodie Cat NFT can be redeemed for the KittyBank fractional or redeem to a physical hoodie.
 ---